-implement now IMPLEMENT LATER further investigate , and the second se
+implement now IMPLEMENT further investigate

 Accessibility, Equity, Productivity, Responsiveness, Safety, Adaptability, Collaboration, Diversity, Environmental Stewardship, Fiscal Solvency, and Integrity

 ACTION ITEM 1 Recognize and Embrace Pace's Multi-modal Role

 As the region and transportation landscape have changed, Pace has growing competition.
 The agency will build on its history of operating different service models by innovating both fixed route and demand response services, in conjunction with other regional mobility providers.
 Pace will investigate the impacts of formally recognizing its role as a regional mobility provider that oversees various transportation modes, which the agency has commonly referred to as the "Pace family of services."
 As part of this initiative, Pace will investigate formalizing its engagement process with other private and micro-mobility providers in the region.